tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 I was told I'd receive a week's pay - when I pointed out my contract had a 30-day termination notice clause, I was informed that my termination was covered by a contract clause which cites a material breach of contract.
 I asked to know which contract clause I had breached, and received no response.

-NextNet Media may believe that because they operate in Florida, an at-will employment state, they may simply fire contracted engineers for any reason.
-Unfortunately for them, this leaves two scenarios: <br>
-**1)** Either I was a 1099 contractor and they breached my contract with illusory clauses, or; <br>
-**2)** I was a misclassified W-2 employee. <br>

 When I provided NextNet's legal counsel, **Koley Jessen**, with constructive knowledge - I was Mimecast blocked.
+Apparently, general counsel does not like being informed of their client's regulatory compliance violations.

 I filed **SEC, FinCEN, and OSHA** whistleblower reports, and sent a physical letter to NextNet LLC's address.
 In return, I received a settlement offer - $3,214 if I dismissed my whistleblower complaints with those federal bodies, released only upon "written receipt of closure and dismissal of any and all Complaints".